-Health visitors offer a universal service for all families with children aged 0-4 years.
-We aim to empower families to provide the best possible start in life for their children and offer health and wellbeing support and advice for the whole family, from pregnancy through to the child entering school in their reception year.
+The Health Visiting Team offer a universal service for all families with children aged 0 - 5 years.
+The team aim to empower families to provide the best possible start in life for their children and offer health and wellbeing support and advice for the whole family, from pregnancy through to the child entering school in their reception year.

 - Offering parenting support and advice on general family health and minor illnesses

-- New birth visits which include advice on feeding, weaning and dental health
+- New birth visits which include advice on feeding, safe sleeping and care for your newborn baby

-- Offering well baby clinics to seek advice, weights and review of your baby's health
+- Offering well baby clinics to seek advice and review your baby’s health, including their weight and development

-- Providing families with specific support on subjects such as post natal depression
+- Providing families with specific support on subjects such as breastfeeding

-- 28 weeks and above of pregnancy, in the antenatal period
+- From 28 weeks of pregnancy - in the antenatal period

 Who can refer into our service?

-Health visitors are automatically notified by the hospital when a child is born, but can also be informed of new families within the area by the GP, hospital or a maternity unit.
+Health visitors are automatically notified by the hospital when a child is born, but can also be informed of new families within the area from the Child Health Department.